 Recurrence and Separation Condition

-Critical illness insurance has a recurrence and six month separation condition.
-Illness are categorized by cancer conditions, vascular conditions, neurological conditions, and other generalized conditions.
+Critical illness insurance has a recurrence and 6 month separation condition.
+Illnesses are categorized by cancer conditions, vascular conditions, neurological conditions and other generalized conditions.

-- If an employee is diagnosed with 2 different, non-related covered illnesses like a stroke and cancer, no separation period is required.
+- If an employee is diagnosed with two different, non-related covered illnesses like a stroke and cancer, no separation period is required.

-- If an employee is diagnosed with 2 similar illnesses like a heart attack and stroke, both of which are considered vascular conditions then a 6-month separation period between the illnesses is required.
+- If an employee is diagnosed with two similar illnesses like a heart attack and stroke, both of which are considered vascular conditions, then a 6 month separation period between the illnesses is required.

-- If the employee has 2 of the same illnesses such as 2 heart attacks and the illness is listed as a covered recurrence illness, then a 6-month separation period is required.
+- If the employee has two of the same illnesses such as two heart attacks and the illness is listed as a covered recurrence illness, then a 6 month separation period is required.